 The outside brickwork is of a light sand colour, and originally incorporated a Broderick patent copper roof, which mellowed as intended to the characteristic verdigris green.
 However, from the outset, problems were encountered with water penetration and after several attempts to remedy the situation had failed, it was decided that sadly the roof would have to be completely replaced with a more serviceable material.
 In 1984 the Roof Appeal was launched.
 It seemed a daunting task at the time, but by 1988 £50,000 had been raised and the work of stripping and replacing the old copper roof had been completed.

-2020 marks 50 years since the consecration of The Church of the Ascension.
-The concrete construction of the building, typical of this era, now requires some significant maintenance.
-As we approach the 50th anniversary it is our hope and intention to have this work completed in time for our celebrations.
-We also want to ensure the building is fit for purpose for the next 50 years and beyond, so that it can continue to serve the people of Woolston.
+2020 marked 50 years since the consecration of The Church of the Ascension.
+The concrete construction of the building, typical of this era, required significant maintenance.
+During 2020 and 2021 we were able to have this work undertaken with the aid of a heritage lottery grant to ensure the building is fit for purpose for the next 50 years and beyond, so that it can continue to serve the people of Woolston.